The Do’s and the Don’ts of Contact Centre Quality Monitoring

 94% of consumers claim that a positive customer service experience would make them more likely to purchase from a company again.1 Customer service has the power to make or break a business, so it’s important to ensure all quality monitoring policies, performance management strategies, and analysis tools are up to scratch.

-Contact centre quality monitoring typically involves tracking and evaluating customer service performance and customer satisfaction, with the aim of improving them and ensuring quality assurance (QA).
+Contact centre quality monitoring typically involves tracking and evaluating customer service performance and customer satisfaction, with the aim of improving them and ensuring contact centre QA (quality assurance).

 Quality monitoring has the potential to transform processes across your organisation, especially when supported by the right software.
 Effective quality monitoring can lead to: